Akhilesh170194/spring-boot-startup-analyzer/docs/USER_MANUAL.md

 #### 1. Open the Application

 Open `index.html` in your browser.
 You'll see:

 - Header with app title and theme toggle
-- Input field with "Analyze" button
+- Input field with "Load from URL" button
 - "Expand All" checkbox
 - Empty state message